 - Pay in full or enroll in the College's payment plan via the web at webservices.essex.edu.
-Visa, MasterCard, American Express or Discover credit and debit cards are accepted. - Use the mail drop system at the Bursar's Office at the Newark or West Essex Campus.
-Payment in full by check or money order - no cash please.
+Visa, MasterCard, American Express or Discover credit and debit cards are accepted. - Use the mail drop system at the Bursar's Office at the Newark Campus.
+Payment in full by check or money order no cash please.
 Simply follow the instructions imprinted on the envelope provided to ensure proper credit to your account. - The Essex payment plan makes paying your tuition bill affordable.
-Please visit the Bursar's Office for more information.
+For more information visit www.essex.edu/bur/.